hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 ![email-lookup-encrypted-interim.png](email-lookup-encrypted-interim.png)

-## can we add logs to the code to highlight how often we use our cache
+## can we add logs to the code to highlight how often we use our cache?

 The cache really is storage as it diverges.
 We should probably refrain from using the term cache as it indicates there is an authoritative source we can rely on.
 As mentioned, we cannot see logs that are not warnings/errors in production.